teddylittishya/Data651-Market-Sentiment-Analysis-LLM-NLP-Approach/code/readme.md

 2. J. Devlin et al., “BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding,” NAACL-HLT, 2019.
 3. Databricks 2025.
 Apache, Apache Spark, Spark and the Spark logo are trademarks of the Apache Software Foundation.

 ---

-## 🙏 Acknowledgments

-Special thanks to the CBCB HPC team and the open-source community.

----